urmade/Auth0-B2B-Lab-Instructions/pages/1: Integrating Auth0.md

 5. Save your project and start it up (by typing `node server.js`).
 Then open a new Incognito window (this is important to actually see the login flow and not be signed in automatically), navigate to http://localhost:3000 and click on login.
 You can now sign in with your Auth0 credentials, and a consent screen should appear that you can accept.

 ### Congratulations, you now have a working login form!
-If you are doing this lab in a guided class, please wait for thei instructor to continue the course.
+If you are doing this lab in a guided class, please wait for your instructor to continue the course.
 Otherwise, you may proceed to customizing the login to resemble the Pizza0 brand and user journey better.